valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   Now a process can be connected to a specific version of a Case Definition.

+* **Added feature toggle `useStartEventNameAsStartFormTitle`**

+  Now you can set this feature toggle to show BPMN start event names as title of start forms instead of the standard `Start - ${process-name}` format.

 ## Bugfixes

 The following bugs were fixed: